Satisfactory-Clips-Archive/Media-Search-Archive/README.md

 # Changelog

+## 2021-08-15
+* Experimenting with bar charts for statistics

 ## 2021-08-14
 * Added tool to auto swap seealso entries (useful for when the parent entry for a list of duplicates has changed)
 * Added suggested wiki reference code